Comparison of free and open-source software licenses

-This comparison only covers software licenses which have a linked Wikipedia article for details and which are approved by at least one of the following expert groups: the Free Software Foundation, the Open Source Initiative, the Debian Project and the Fedora Project.
-For a list of licenses not specifically intended for software, see List of free-content licences.
+This comparison covers notable software licenses which are approved by at least one of the following expert groups: the Free Software Foundation, the Open Source Initiative, the Debian Project, or the Fedora Project.

 FOSS licenses

 FOSS stands for "Free and Open Source Software".
 There is no one universally agreed-upon definition of FOSS software and various groups maintain approved lists of licenses.
 The Open Source Initiative (OSI) is one such organization keeping a list of open-source licenses.
 The Free Software Foundation (FSF) maintains a list of what it considers free.
 FSF's free software and OSI's open-source licenses together are called FOSS licenses.
 There are licenses accepted by the OSI which are not free as per the Free Software Definition.
 The Open Source Definition allows for further restrictions like price, type of contribution and origin of the contribution, e.g. the case of the NASA Open Source Agreement, which requires the code to be "original" work.
 The OSI does not endorse FSF license analysis (interpretation) as per their disclaimer.

 The FSF's Free Software Definition focuses on the user's unrestricted rights to use a program, to study and modify it, to copy it, and to redistribute it for any purpose, which are considered by the FSF the four essential freedoms.
 The OSI's open-source criteria focuses on the availability of the source code and the advantages of an unrestricted and community driven development model.
 Yet, many FOSS licenses, like the Apache License, and all Free Software licenses allow commercial use of FOSS components.